tazama-lf/postman/README.md

 }
 ```

 The `recreateRuleConfig()` function is a function in the `utils` library.
-Unfortunately Postman will not render the function's DocString in the Pre-Request Script tab and you'll have to view the function in the `utils` library directly.
+Unfortunately Postman will not render the function's DocString in the test's Pre-Request Script tab, and you'll have to view the function in the `utils` library directly.
 To view the `utils` library, you have to open the Pre-Request Script for the root test collection folder:

 ![View the utils library](./images/view-utils-library.png)